 Theories of Matter

-Matter is defined as the substance of objects that also takes up space and has mass.
-But matter also has various characteristics, so ancient scientists searched for a universal explanation for appearance, properties and behavior of matter.
 One theory that explained some of the properties of matter is the Molecular Theory of Matter.
-This was followed by the Atomic Theory of Matter.
-There are still theories being developed that try to explain the true structure of matter in even more detail.
+This was followed by the Atomic Theory of Matter that examined matter at a microscopic level.
+There are new theories being developed that try to explain the true structure of matter in even more detail.

 Questions you may have include: